Jdanyhc/Retroalimentation_Moment/README.md

 # Retroalimentation_Moment

-# Project Title
+# NLP Module Project

-Simple overview of use/purpose.
+Use of Appi's for sentiment analysis, NER and translator

 ## Description